Countable set: Definition

+A set is uncountable if it is not countable, i.e. its cardinality is greater than $\aleph_0$.

 History

 In 1874, in his first set theory article, Cantor proved that the set of real numbers is uncountable, thus showing that not all infinite sets are countable.
 In 1878, he used one-to-one correspondences to define and compare cardinalities.
 In 1883, he extended the natural numbers with his infinite ordinals, and used sets of ordinals to produce an infinity of sets having different infinite cardinalities.